mikemwanga/Introduction-to-Bioinformatics-for-Biologists/index.md

 25 – 29 July 2022, 9 am – 5 pm

 ## Course Venue
-Pwani University Bioscience Research Center (PUBReC Boardroom)
+Pwani University Bioscience Research Center (PUBReC)

 ## Mode of Delivery
-Virtual (Zoom/KENET, slack) and one-on-one practicals
+Virtual and one-on-one practicals at Pwani University Bioscience Research Center (PUBReC)

 ## Intended Audience
-This course is intended for Pwani University students (already identified 10 students) who are currently (or in the future) undertaking research in biological sciences and will generate data whose analysis requires bioinformatics tools and skills.
+This course is intended for students undertaking research in biological sciences and will generate data whose analysis requires bioinformatics tools and skills.
 A baseline understanding of the central dogma is recommended.

 ## Participating institutions
 Pwani University